rockettheme/docs/Docs/grav/themes/clarity/particle_latestnews.md

 ![](assets/particle_latestnews1.png)

-The **Latest News** particle displays your latest pages or featured content, along with images and text.
+The **Latest News** particle displays your featured content, along with images and text.
 You can vary the way these items appear, making them more appealing to the eye and magazine-like.

 Here are the topics covered in this guide: